elixr-games/elics/docs/architecture/query.md

 ## Features

-- **Efficient Querying**: Utilizes component bitmasks for rapid query evaluation.
+- **Efficient Querying**: Uses component bitmasks for rapid query evaluation.
-- **Dynamic Entity Management**: Automatically updates query results as entities gain or lose components.
+- **Dynamic Updates**: Automatically updates query results as entities gain or lose components.
+- **Flexible Configuration**: Supports required and excluded components for precise control over entity selection.

 ## Querying Mechanism

-The querying mechanism in EliCS leverages bitmasking, a technique that significantly enhances performance, especially in complex or large-scale systems.
-Each component in EliCS is associated with a unique bitmask, and every entity maintains a composite bitmask representing the sum of its components.
+The querying mechanism in EliCS leverages bitmasking, a high-performance technique for determining entity-component relationships.
+Each component is associated with a unique bitmask, and entities maintain a composite bitmask representing their current components.

 ### Advantages of Bitmasking

-- **Efficient Evaluation**: By using bitwise operations on these masks, the system can quickly determine if an entity matches a query without needing to iterate over each component.
-- **Rapid Updates**: As entities gain or lose components, their composite bitmask changes, allowing for instant re-evaluation against existing queries.
+- **Fast Evaluation**: Bitwise operations allow rapid determination of whether an entity matches the query.
+- **Dynamic Adaptation**: Entity bitmask changes automatically propagate to the query results.
-- **Optimized Performance**: This approach minimizes computational overhead, especially in scenarios with a large number of entities and frequent component changes.
+- **Optimized for Scale**: Handles large numbers of entities and frequent component changes with minimal overhead.

-Through this efficient querying mechanism, EliCS provides a robust and performant way to manage and interact with entities based on their component makeup, making it ideal for applications requiring dynamic and flexible entity management.

-### Query Registration and Entity Creation
+### Query Registration and Entity Management

-In EliCS, the `QueryManager` starts tracking entities for a particular query configuration only after the query has been registered with it.
-This behavior is crucial to understand, especially when working with systems and their associated queries.
+In EliCS, queries start tracking entities only after being registered with the `QueryManager`.
+This ensures that queries reflect the current state of the `World` when registered.

-#### System Registration and Query Collection
+#### Query Lifecycle in Systems

-When utilizing `System.queries` for auto-registering queries as systems are registered, it is important to avoid creating entities that match a query before the query (and thus the system) is registered.
-This typically isn't an issue if you register all components and systems before creating entities.
+When systems define queries via `System.queries`, those queries are registered automatically during system initialization.
+If entities that match the query exist before registration, those entities are not automatically included unless the query is preemptively registered.

-::: warning
+::: tip
-However, if a system (with its queries) needs to be registered later in the execution cycle, it's essential to preemptively register the query configurations with the `QueryManager`.
-This ensures that when the system is eventually registered, the query has already been collecting the appropriate entities.
+To avoid issues, register all components and systems before creating entities whenever possible.
 :::

 #### Query Uniqueness

-EliCS treats different query instances with the same configuration (i.e., same required and excluded components) as equivalent.
-This means that the querying mechanism will function correctly regardless of the specific instance of a query, as long as the configuration matches.
+Queries with identical configurations (same required and excluded components) are treated as equivalent.
+EliCS ensures consistent behavior regardless of query instance, simplifying query management.

 ## Usage

 ### Creating and Using a Query in a System

-The `Query` class in EliCS allows systems to efficiently select entities based on their component composition.
-Here's an updated generic example demonstrating how to create and use such a query:
+The `Query` class enables systems to efficiently interact with entities matching specific criteria.
+Below is an example illustrating the process:

 #### Example System

-This example illustrates a system that processes entities with `ComponentA` but not `ComponentC`.
+This example processes entities with `ComponentA` but excludes those with `ComponentC`.

 ```ts
 import { System, Query, Entity } from 'elics';